meld-cp/obsidian-encrypt/docs/user-guide.md

 **Option 1: Use the Command Palette**

 1. Open the **Command pallete**.
-2. Scroll until you find **Create new encrypted note** and click it.
+2. Type or scroll to **Create new encrypted note**, then select it.
 3. Enter and confirm a password.
 You can add an optional password hint.
 4. Click **Confirm**.
 5. Write your note in the text window.